tessasherinsnidal/kraken-good-type/README.md

 *These challenges are here if you’d like to try a little more work—they are for extra experience and learning.
 They are completely optional and not graded.
 Show them to me if you’d like—I’d love to see them.*

 1. Pick a passage of the text and create a fancy pull quote in the middle of the chapter.

+(You are allowed to edit the HTML to complete the optional challenges.)